luka-casey/InvestmentTracker/README.md

-Creating a personalised app that tracks investments and presents useful specific to ones portfolio.
+Creating a personalised investment portfolio app that tracks stockmarket data